morpho-org/bundler3/README.md

 Users should not approve untrusted modules, just like they should not approve untrusted contracts in general.

-Before calling a contract, the Bundler stores its own caller as the bundle's `initiator`.
+Before calling a contract, the Bundler stores its own caller address as the bundle's `initiator`.
 Modules can read the current initiator during bundle execution.
 This is useful to make a secure module: for instance, a module should only move funds owned by the current initiator.